ModernVBERT: Towards Smaller Visual Document Retrievers: What Makes a Great Visual Retriever?

 \subsection{Modality Alignment Design}

 \textbf{Language modeling Modality Alignment improves document understanding.} According to benchmarks such as MIEB~\citep{xiao2025miebmassiveimageembedding}, dual encoder models explicitly trained on contrastive image-text tasks outperform repurposed VLMs in natural image classification tasks.
 To assess this, we train an encoder and a decoder vision-language model using the methodology described in \autoref{sec:methodology} on a mix of natural image and document data (alignment and contrastive training).
-Then, we compare them with the (unfinetuned) standalone model (SigLIP) used as the vision tower, which has been contrastively trained from scratch on billions of text-image pairs.
-As shown in Figure~\ref{fig:objective_downstream}, the two early fusion VLMs variants severely underperform the dual encoder on natural image tasks.
-In contrast, they achieve significant gains in document retrieval tasks (+10.9 nDCG@5 on ViDoRe and ViDoRe v2 datasets).
-This confirms high-level representation tasks do not benefit from the granular interactions between image and text tokens learned during the VLM modality alignment phase, but large-scale contrastive training remains superior.
-However, pairing a vision model with an LM enables token level interactions that create richer document understanding, aiding specific tasks even with less contrastive post-training.
+We compare them with \textit{SigLIP2-FT}, the 378M dual vision encoder model whose vision component is used by the vision tower of both VLMs, and with the larger \textit{SigLIP2-FT Large} (881M parameters).
+Both SigLIP-FT models are finetuned in the same conditions as the VLMs, and initialized from pre-trained weights from scratch on billions of text-image pairs\footnote{We report the performance of the untrained \textit{off-the-shelf} SigLIP in Appendix~\ref{appendix:objective_downstream}}.
+As shown in Figure~\ref{fig:objective_downstream}, the two early fusion VLM variants severely underperform the SigLIP2-FT dual encoders on natural image tasks.
+In contrast, they achieve significant gains on document retrieval tasks (+6.1 nDCG@5 on ViDoRe and ViDoRe v2 datasets w.r.t. base), even edging out \textit{SigLIP2-FT Large} that contains 3.5x vision parameters more than both VLMs.

+This confirms large-scale contrastive training remains best for high-level image representation tasks (natural images), but sequentially combining a vision model with a pretrained language model facilitates document representation tasks, even with significantly less contrastive post-training.
+As the rest of this paper shows, steering away from the dual encoder architecture further enables improving performance through many avenues other than text to image contrastive training, for which supervised training samples can be hard to obtain.